iaroslav-ai/global-optimization/README.md

 The code in this repo can provably find such best possible solution.
 Moreover, for suboptimal solutions an estimate is given of how much better best possible solution could be.
-For example, if during execution of engine optimization model you find a configuration that consumes 10 liters per 100 km, the algoritm will also provide a lower bound, which could be for example 9.5 liters.
+For example, if during optimization of fuel consumption model you find a configuration that consumes 10 liters per 100 km, the algoritm will also provide a lower bound, which could be for example 9.5 liters.
 This means that no other solution would yield consumption less than 9.5 liters.
 Depending on